AT&T Red River Showdown

-Red River Shootout, Red River Rivalry, Texas-O.U., O.U.-Texas ... whatever name you call it, it's still one of the greatest rivalries in American sports.
+Red River SHOWDOWN, Shootout, Rivalry, Texas-O.U., O.U.-Texas ... whatever name you call it, it's still one of the greatest rivalries in American sports.

-The 2012 football clash will take place on Saturday, Oct.
-13 in The Cotton Bowl at Fair Park.
-Kickoff time to be announced.
+The 110th edition of this classic football clash will take place on Saturday, Oct.
+10, 2015, in the Cotton Bowl at Fair Park.
+The kick-off time has yet to be announced.

 The matchups over the years are legendary: